But what can we expect from Bridgerton season 2? Here’s what we know so far…

 In The Viscount Who Loved Me, Anthony Bridgerton embarks upon a romance with Kate, despite being promised to marry Edwina.
 Sounds like a pretty explosive plot line to us!

-It’s also been suggested that we will see more of Daphne and The Duke, and we also need to discover what happened to the Featherington’s after the death of Ben Miller’s character.
+It’s also been suggested that we will see more of Daphne as she meddles in her brother’s love life as he did hers, and we also need to discover what happened to the Featheringtons after the death of Ben Miller’s character.
 Here’s hoping best friends Penelope and Eloise will be back too for more brilliant one-liners, and as for the confirmation of who Lady Whistledown actually is… we can only hope!